How to save money on food – could you save £1500?

 My Total savings = £1511

 The beauty of the above suggestions is that you can actually make these savings, without having to even move off the sofa!
+However, there is a part of me who wonders if I should also be looking into the benefits of shopping locally.
 If you have enjoyed my suggestions for how to save money on food then please sign up to be first to hear about other blog posts.

 Pop over to my fun and friendly Your Money, Sorted FB group where I share tips, suggestions and inspiration, as well as general chat.
 I would love to see you over there.